SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 5. Third-party statements from family, friends, or employers

-According to the Disability Determination Services, complete documentation significantly improves approval rates.
+According to the Disability Determination Services, complete documentation is an important part of the reconsideration review..
 Missing or incomplete information often results in continued denials.

 New Evidence Submission